vatpac-technology/sops/docs/controller-skills/extending.md

 Proper frequency management and remarks formatting also ensures that extended sectors are displayed correctly on coverage maps.

-- The VATPAC Coverage map (https://map.vatpac.org/static/map.html) will display sectors based on controllers' active and cross-coupled frequencies.
+- The [VATPAC Coverage map](https://map.vatpac.org/static/map.html) will display sectors based on controllers' active and cross-coupled frequencies.
-- VATSIM Radar (https://map.vatsim.net) will display sectors listed in controllers' remarks, where the formatting above has followed.
+- [VATSIM Radar](https://map.vatsim.net) will display sectors listed in controllers' remarks, where the formatting above has followed.

 ## Workload Management
-It is very easy to start controlling to several adjacent sectors when traffic is calm, have traffic quietly build up until, all of a sudden, the workload exceeds ones' capacity and becomes overwhelming.
-This situation is often caused by 'overextending': there is simply too much traffic in the area for a single controller to manage.
+It is very easy to start controlling to several adjacent sectors when traffic is calm, have traffic quietly build up until, until all of a sudden, the workload exceeds ones' capacity and becomes overwhelming.
+This situation is often caused by *'overextending'*: there is simply too much traffic in the area/on frequency for a single controller to manage.

 Overextending diminishes the level of service provided to pilots, and all-in-all, makes pilots not want to fly online.